Archive for the 'General' Category

 Creativity

-Friday, September 29th, 2006
+Thursday, September 28th, 2006

-For me, creativity is “being”.
+p>For me, creativity is “being”.
 To be or not to be… to be creative, to be a creator, to be creating.
-It’s a way of reaching inside to one’s soul or essence to find new ways of “doing”.
-Some may call it problem-solving.
-To live is to create, and vice versa – to create is to live.
+It's a way of reaching inside to one's soul or essence to find new ways of “doing”.

 Take any task at hand and it can be approached creatively.
 Doing the dishes by hand can be a creative task, from start to finish.
 Every aspect of this task can be creative -by choosing the brand, color and fragrance of the cleansing agent (liquid soap), choosing a specific type of sponge, cloth or brush for rubbing the dishes clean, choosing the temperature of the water, the dish towel – color, texture, absorbency, etc.